 After the inside of your hydroponic system is finished, you will then need to install the net cups into the lid of your tub.

 - Layout your net cups upside-down on the lid where you would like each plant to be.

 - Trace each net cup so that you know exactly where you are going to cut the holes.
 (Note: Double-check to make sure that you are not cutting a hole directly on top of where a PVC pipe would be.
 There will not be enough room for the cup to sit flat if you do this.
 We made this mistake and had to modify our net cups.)

 - Use a 3" hole saw to cut your holes.
 Your net cups are ready to be placed into your lid!

 What's the Best Hydroponic Growing Medium?

 Once your hydroponic system is built, you are ready to put your plants into the system with the growing medium of your choice.
-Using clay pebbles was the easiest growing medium to deal with in our opinion.
-We thought it worked really well because seedlings are very delicate, so you could place each individual pebble right where you wanted to in order to help the seedling stand up right.
-We also liked this medium because it semi porous, so it tends to hold on to a little bit of water, but not too much.
+Using clay pebbles was the easiest growing medium to deal with, in our opinion.
+We thought it worked really well because seedlings are very delicate, so you could place each individual pebble right where you wanted to in order to help the seedling stand upright.
+We also liked this medium because it is semi-porous, so it tends to hold on to a little bit of water (but not too much).

 Hydroponic System Care and Maintenance

 Since our system has been running for a while now, we have some tips and tricks to help you get the most out of your system.

 - Use a timer for your pump!
 This is the ultimate tip when it comes to making sure the water in your tub is getting circulated enough.
 We set our timer so that the pump would go off for 5 minutes every hour.
 We found that this worked awesomely, and the roots were well-watered at all times.